Barry Farm activist spreads non-violent message

 Some unique presentations this year cover archaeology, the Sesquicentennial of the Metropolitan Police Department, escaped slaves in the DC during the Civil War, neighborhoods, and online resources, including H-DC, to dive into the city’s history.

-A once in a century book sale will be hosted by the Friends of the Washingtoniana Division on Friday and Saturday.
+once in a century book sale will be hosted by the Friends of the Washingtoniana Division on Friday and Saturday.
 Separate tours on Saturday will explore Lafayette Square and prohibition.
 A Sunday tour will visit the Civil War defenses of Washington.

 All are welcome to participate, engage, and discuss Washington’s history.
 Registration is $20.
 Events will continue through Sunday.